Stress and anxiety are becoming increasingly common amongst children and teens.

 In this guide, you’ll learn how to identify, understand, and support a stressed child.

 You’ll also find actionable tips for both parents and young ones which will help parents to reassure and empower their children to manage their own stress.

 Milton S. Hershey Medical Center defines stress this way:

 “Childhood stress can be present in any setting that requires the child to adapt or change.
 Stress may be caused by positive changes, such as starting a new activity, but it is most commonly linked with negative changes such as illness or death in the family.”2PennState Hershey’s Milton S. Hershey Medical Center

-Positive stress is a normal and essential party of healthy child development.
-It nurtures emotional growth, self-confidence, and maturity, and is often a necessary motivator to when tackling the demands of home, school, and family life.
+Positive stress is a normal and essential component of healthy child development.
+It nurtures emotional growth, self-confidence, and maturity, and is often a necessary motivator when tackling the demands of home, school, and family life.